-In April 2021, the Department of Environment, Forestry and Fisheries changed its name to the Department of Forestry, Fisheries and the Environment (DFFE).
-The DFFE is mandated to give effect to the right of citizens to an environment that is not harmful to their health or well-being, and to have the environment protected for the benefit of present and future generations.
+The Department of Forestry, Fisheries and the Environment (DFFE) is mandated to give effect to the right of citizens to an environment that is not harmful to their health or well-being, and to have the environment protected for the benefit of present and future generations.
 To this end, the department provides leadership towards sustainability in environmental management, conservation and protection for the benefit of South Africans and the global community.

 The National Development Plan (NDP) sets out a vision for promoting environmental sustainability in South Africa by making an equitable transition to a low-carbon economy and transforming human settlements for improved local governance and spatial integration.
 Broadly, the NDP envisions environmental sustainability and transformation within the context of an integrated and inclusive economy that is supported by a capable and developmental state.

 This vision is given expression by Priority 1 (Economic transformation and job creation), Priority 4 (Spatial integration, human settlements and local government) and Priority 6 (A capable, ethical and developmental state) of government's 2019 - 2024 Medium Term Strategic Framework, with which the work of the DFFE is closely aligned.

 Accordingly, the department's ongoing objective is to develop strategies and policies aimed at regulating and promoting the sustainable use of inland and coastal natural resources; and reducing carbon emissions, atmospheric pollutants and the effect of climate change.
-As part of the national macro organisation of government, the forestry and fisheries functions of the former Department of Agriculture, Forestry and Fisheries were shifted to the DFFE.
+Over the medium term, the department planned to continue focusing on supporting an equitable transition to a low-carbon economy and a climate-resilient society; creating jobs and work opportunities through the expanded public works programme; and creating an enabling environment for South Africa's transition to a circular economy.